 Evenings at the Gazebo concert series

 The Boyne Area Chamber produces this summer concert series in Old City Park on summer Wednesday evenings beginning at 6:30 p.m.
-The concerts are made possible by support from the Petoskey Area Visitors Bureau and other business and individual sponsors.
+The 2019 summer series is presented by Black Diamond Broadcasting.
+The concerts are made possible by additional support from businesses and individual sponsors.
 Concert-goers are encouraged to bring lawn chairs or blankets, a picnic dinner and perhaps a bottle of wine - but leave your dogs at home.
 Old City Park is located at the corner of River and Park Streets.
 For more information or to become a concert sponsor, call the chamber at 231-582-6222.

 July 4 - No Concert (4th of July festivities include live music/bands.
 Check the 4th of July schedule for more details.)